 Applying common sense should help guide you when faced with an ethical dilemma.
-However, if you still feel that you do not know the right course of action and that you suspect someone is acting in breach of the Code, or you do not understand anything contained in the Code, then you are encouraged in the first instance to ask for help, or report concerns regarding this Code directly to your line manager using the normal channels.
-In some circumstances you may wish to raise your concerns directly with your Divisional CEO or the Group Company Secretary.
-However, it is recognised that this may not always be possible due to perceived or actual conflicts of interest or other factors, or you may wish to remain anonymous.
-As a last resort you can use the Company's whistleblowing service.
+However, if you still feel that you do not know the right course of action and that you suspect someone is acting in breach of the Code, or you do not understand anything contained in the Code, you are encouraged in the first instance to ask for help, or report concerns regarding this Code directly to your line manager using the normal channels.
+In some circumstances, you may wish to raise your concerns directly with your Divisional CEO or the Group Company Secretary.

+It is recognised that this may not always be possible due to perceived or actual conflicts of interest or other factors, or you may wish to remain anonymous.
+As a last resort, you can use Videndum's whistleblowing service.

-EXPOLINK is an independent whistleblowing service through which allegations of wrongdoing and malpractice within Vitec can be reported.
-They can be contacted 24 hours a day, seven days a week and speak all the languages spoken throughout Vitec.
+NAVEX is an independent whistleblowing service through which allegations of malpractice wrongdoing and Videndum can be reported.
+NAVEX operators can be contacted 24 hours a day, seven days a week and speak all the languages spoken throughout Videndum.
 The service is provided by trained, impartial staff who are sensitive to the reporting of confidential matters.